 The Operational Sash Opening or the sash working height is the maximum position at which the sash should be open whilst an experiment is in operation.
 This should be 500 mm in the direction of sash movement and shall not exceed 600 mm (Fume Cupboards Part 2: Safety and Performance requirements BSEN14175-2:2003).

-1) Users should: - Carry out a COSHH assessment to justify the use of a fume cupboard to control the hazard.
-The COSHH Assessment should identify the correct type of fume cupboard for the task.
+carry out a COSHH assessment to justify the use of a fume cupboard to control the hazard.
+The COSHH Assessment should identify the correct type of fume cupboard for the task

-For boiling large (> 100ml) quantities of solvents or acids, e.g. for waste disposal purposes
+for boiling large (> 100ml) quantities of solvents or acids, such as for waste disposal purposes

-- Report any defects/alarms promptly to Area/Department Safety Co-ordinator.
+- report any defects/alarms promptly to the Area/Department Safety Co-ordinator.
 Make safe and take out of service.
-Loss of containment should be reported as an incident via the online reporting tool.
+Loss of containment should be reported as an incident via the online reporting tool

-2) Supervisors/Managers should: - Ensure users are trained in correct safe operating procedures.
+- ensure users are trained in correct safe operating procedures.
 This includes set-up of fume cupboard, good safe working practice and what to do in an emergency.
-Maintain records of training.
+Maintain records of training